filecash/filecash-docs/docs/reference/glossary.md

 - A _succinct_ argument of knowledge is one that can be "quickly" verified, and which is "small", for appropriate definitions of both of those terms.

 A zero-knowledge, succinct non-interactive argument of knowledge (zk-SNARK) embodies all of these properties.
-Filecoin utilizes these constructions to enable its distributed network to efficiently verify that [storage miners](#storage-miner) are storing files they pledged to store, without requiring the verifiers to maintain copies of these files themselves.
+Filecash utilizes these constructions to enable its distributed network to efficiently verify that [storage miners](#storage-miner) are storing files they pledged to store, without requiring the verifiers to maintain copies of these files themselves.

 ## Testnet

-A portmanteau of "test" and "network, _testnet_ is a term used to refer to the [primary Filecoin testing network](https://docs.filecoin.io/how-to/networks/#testnet).
+A portmanteau of "test" and "network, _testnet_ is a term used to refer to the [primary Filecash testing network](https://docs.file.cash/how-to/networks/#testnet).

 Note: if used as a proper noun, capitalize the term.
 For example, "I am mining on Testnet."

 ## Tipset

-A [tipset](https://filecoin.io/blog/tipsets-family-based-approach-to-consensus/) is a set of [blocks](#block) that each have the same [height](#block-height) and parent tipset; the Filecoin [blockchain](#blockchain) is a chain of tipsets, rather than a chain of blocks.
+A [tipset](https://filecoin.io/blog/tipsets-family-based-approach-to-consensus/) is a set of [blocks](#block) that each have the same [height](#block-height) and parent tipset; the Filecash [blockchain](#blockchain) is a chain of tipsets, rather than a chain of blocks.

 Each tipset is assigned a weight corresponding to the amount of storage the network is provided per the commitments encoded in the tipset's blocks.
 The consensus protocol of the network directs nodes to build on top of the heaviest chain.

-By basing its blockchain on tipsets, Filecoin can allow multiple [storage miners](#storage-miner) to create blocks in the same [epoch](#epoch), increasing network throughput.
+By basing its blockchain on tipsets, Filecash can allow multiple [storage miners](#storage-miner) to create blocks in the same [epoch](#epoch), increasing network throughput.
 By construction, this also provides network security: a node that attempts to intentionally prevent the valid blocks of a second node from making it onto the canonical chain runs up against the consensus preference for heavier chains.

 ## Verified client